Steps to raise seed capital

 Newly formed enterprises have to bear the burden of insufficient funding, shortage of resources and a lack of customers.
 From the very beginning, they have to employ cost-cutting practices, build connections within investor networks to get access to funding while also employing tactics such as sweat equity etc. to fuel business growth.
 If you are thinking about starting a business you should make sure you understand that you will have to cover multiple roles just to get the business off the ground.
 In these scenarios having the support of a startup accountant can add immense value, reading literature such as a Guide to starting a business or Funding Methodologies can also play a huge part in one’s long term success.

 A large number of businesses are born and die during the year, however as per the office of national statistics fewer businesses have died in the UK than born, in 2018 there was a rate of 11.4% businesses dying compared to a rate of 12.9% being born.
 This confirms that even though the percentage of businesses starting up survive the percentage is not huge.
 One reason for failure is running out of funds.

-This article will discuss everything you need to know about Seed Capital and how you can get your hands on it?
+This article will discuss everything you need to know about Seed Capital and steps to follow for raising a Seed Capital?